mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

   TRIVY_DEBUG: true
 ```

-This second example [includes](../../../ci/yaml/README.md#include) the container scanning template and enables version `2` of the analyzer:
+This example [includes](../../../ci/yaml/README.md#include) the container scanning template and
+enables version `2` of the analyzer:

 ```yaml
 include: